 28. “Grateful for your contribution.”

-- Explanation & Nuance: This phrase is perfect for a team setting because it specifically thanks someone for what they added to a group effort.
-It’s professional and focuses on their specific role in a collective success.
+- Explanation & Nuance: Perfect for a team setting, this specifically thanks someone for what they added to a group effort.

-- When to Use?
-In a team meeting or a project wrap-up email to acknowledge individual efforts.
+- When to Use: In a team meeting or a project wrap up email.

 - Tone: Professional, Specific, Collaborative.